kenzanlabs/capstan/aws/README.md

 The following are known limitations

 - Testing occured in the first few regions that recieved EKS initially
+- This solution assumes `us-west-2`
 - Solution assumes 3 AZ(s)

+## What Capstan will Create

+Capstan on AWS will build the following solution shown in the illustration:

+This includes:
+- A New VPC (subnets, gatways, routing tables, etc)
+- Security Groups in said VPC
+- Iam Roles / Instance Profiles
+- Iam User for Terraform
+- EKS Cluster
+- A bastion that contains tools and be used as a ssh tunnel endpoint
+  - The security group created allows access only from your Workstation's IP address.
+  - This tools instance performs addition EKS cluster configuration like install helm packagaes and automatically deploying spinnaker via [halyard]()

 ## Let's Get Started